 What are the signs and symptoms of panic attacks during perimenopause?

-Having panic attacks is one of the scariest things that I’ve ever experienced, I don’t wish this on my worst enemy!
+Having a panic attack is one of the scariest things that I’ve ever experienced, I don’t wish this on my worst enemy!

 Anxiety is used interchangeably with the term “panic attack”.
 There surely is a connection between anxiety and panic attacks.
 Panic attacks fall within the list of some types of anxiety disorders.